danBhentschel/techio-linux-fs-101-blockdevice/markdowns/03_end/01_review.md

 ## Creating a partition

 You can examine partition information and create new partitions with the `fdisk` command.
 You can refresh the partition information of a device with the `partprobe` command.
-Commands that modify block devices must be run under the `sudo` command.
+Commands that modify block devices must be run via the `sudo` command.

 Future courses will contain more detailed information about partitioning block devices.
 (Link TBD)